ArchieAtkinson/archieatkinson.github.io/docs/_posts/2021-07-29-raylib-2dcamera.md

 - The `target` member of the `Camera2D` structure sets where the origin of the camera is in the world coordinate system.
 - The `offset` member of the `Camera2D` structure sets where the origin of the camera is on the screen.

 There is a lot more you can do with the 2D camera (you still have zoom and rotate to play with!) and I would suggest you play around with the provided code to see what you can come up with.
-If you would like some inspiration, this Google doc called [[Scroll Back - The Theory and Practice of Cameras in Side-Scrollers by Itay Keren]] is a great showcase of different camera usage in side scrollers.
+If you would like some inspiration, a Google doc called [Scroll Back - The Theory and Practice of Cameras in Side-Scrollers by Itay Keren](https://docs.google.com/document/d/1iNSQIyNpVGHeak6isbP6AHdHD50gs8MNXF1GCf08efg/pub) is a great showcase of different camera usage in side scrollers.
 I have also added a [BONUS](https://github.com/ArchieAtkinson/raylib-2dcamera-tutorial/tree/main/BONUS) folder to the github which has an extra demo for you to test out.
 For some more complex examples, check out the 2d camera_platform example on the raylib git or [on the website](https://www.raylib.com/examples.html).

-I hope you found this helpful, if you have any questions, comments or feedback feel free leave a comment on the [blogs github issue tracker](https://github.com/ArchieAtkinson/archieatkinson.github.io/issues/2)(I will work out proper commenting system one day...) or any of the links in the footer below.
+I hope you found this helpful, if you have any questions, comments or feedback feel free leave a comment on the [blogs github issue tracker](https://github.com/ArchieAtkinson/archieatkinson.github.io/issues/2) (I will work out proper commenting system one day...) or any of the links in the footer below.
 Thanks for reading!

 P.S An extra trick is the `GetWorldToScreen2D()` and the `GetScreenToWorld2D()` functions to help you move between the two coordinate systems.
+Check them out in the [raylib cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html).